rwhitcroft/rwhitcroft.github.io/index.markdown

 ![replacesel2](/images/replacesel2.png)
 <p style="text-align: center; font-size: 12px;">Windbg breakpoint on ReplaceSel()</p>

 Confirmed - we can force a call to `ReplaceSel()` by hitting the Replace button in the Replace dialog.
 This allows us to redirect execution flow to an address we can calculate at runtime (base plus offset) without ever having to call `CreateRemoteThread()`.
+Looking at the table of functions above, we can see that IDA shows `ReplaceSel()`'s address as `0x00000001400157a8`.
+Note that IDA does not (cannot) take ASLR into consideration, it defaults to `0x0000000140000000`.
+Knowing this, we can see that the offset from notepad's base to `ReplaceSel()` is `0x157a8`.